gabr1e11/so-simple-theme/en/_posts/2015-04-17-multilanguage-jekyll-website_I.md

 I feel better now.
 Let's continue.
 Now that we have a theme on our hands that we can serve from our own machine, what next?
 Well, it will depend on your theme of choice, but typically the first thing you want is to edit the \_config.yml file.
-This file contains the Jekyll site configuartion.
-Things like the Blog's name, server URL where the site will be hosted, type of Markdown languge and other goodies are found here.
+This file contains the Jekyll site configuration.
+Things like the Blog's name, server URL where the site will be hosted, type of Markdown language and other goodies are found here.

 Then you typically have the \_posts directory.
 This one contains the posts for your blog.
 Inside this directory you may find some more directories: these are the categories of